AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 ## Adding Properties

-For a simple property of a View boden uses the class [Property<T\>](../../reference/foundation/property.md).
+To represent properties of a view, use the [`Property`](../../reference/foundation/property.md) class.

-In this example we add a "label" property to allow the user to change the text displayed on the Button.
+As an example, add a `label` property so users of your view can set the button's label.

 ```c++
 class ExampleButtonView : public View